lwagner94/wasmut/README.md

 ## Quick start
 Once installed, you can start using `wasmut`.
 To start off, you can try out some of the examples in the `testdata` folder.
+If you want to use `wasmut` with any of your own modules, please be sure to check out the [WebAssembly Module Requirements](doc/module_requirements.md) chapter.

 If you run the `mutate` command without any flags, `wasmut` will try to load a file called `wasmut.toml` in the current